akhil-kk/HTM-CSS-Projects-Vonnue/doubts.md

  Doubts

-1. What happens when z index is applied to an element
+1. What happens when z index is applied to an element.